As fun as camping can be, the preparations leading up to the trip can be hectic. This is especially true if you’re yet to choose a tent.

 Although tents made from synthetic materials (such as polyester or nylon) are more popular thanks to their affordability and convenience, many camping enthusiasts recommend investing in canvas tents instead.

-But are canvas tents better?
+But are canvas tents better and are these tents worth it?
 The following list of pros and cons will answer your question.